Meet President Paul Johnson

 Corporate CEOs and recruiters frequently tell me that one of the valuable and distinctive features of Mines graduates is their effectiveness in teams and tendency to be collaborative rather than competitive.
 Encouraging our students to get involved early and often, will lead to effective collaboration skills and ultimately, to succeed at Mines and after graduation.

 Please let me know if there is anything that I can do to help you and please share any ideas you have for advancing Mines.
-You can reach me through the president’s office at email@example.com. <is this the email that you want to use?>
+You can reach me through the president’s office at firstname.lastname@example.org.

 Paul C. Johnson, Ph.D.